walkercraig/walkercraig/_posts/2024/2024-04-04-simple-thing.md

 And makes being feel like a dream\
 <br/>
 I didn’t understand it\
-Until I felt your hand in mine\
+Until I felt your lips on mine\
 And it felt like someone planned it\
 From before the dawn of time\
 And if I could command it\